AmbiML/trace-based-model/README.md

 ### Prerequisite:

 To run TBM you will need Python3 and the packages listed in `requirements.txt`.
-You can install the packages with pip: `pip install -r requirements.txt`.
+You can install the packages with pip: `pip install --require-hashes -r requirements.txt`.

 You will also need the flatbuffers compiler `flatc`.
 On Debian based distros you can get it with apt: `sudo apt install flatbuffers-compiler`